 This is not to say that “tradition” is wrong.
 It depends on how you define it, but I think most will know what I mean.
 Christian scholar Jaroslav Pelikan said, “Tradition is the living faith of the dead, traditionalism is the dead faith of the living.”
 Churches that love tradition that way will choose their traditions over their children every time.

-Too often, churches allow traditions to hinder their ability to humbly assess their missional effectiveness.
+Too often, churches allow traditions to hinder their ability to humbly assess their missional effectiveness with their church outreach.
 Moreover, they allow traditions to trump the future trajectory of their demographic.
 I know of several young pastors who have been exiled from their local congregations because they didn’t fit the mold of what had always been the ethos of the leadership.
 Sometimes this is because impatient pastors try to force change too quickly.
 Other times it’s because settled churches resist change so forcefully.

 Undoubtedly, there are always times to defend the traditional stances of essential doctrines in the local church.
 But we should not have a cultural elitism that hinders passing the torch to a new generation of leaders.
 If your church loves the way you do church more than your children, it loves the wrong thing.